-Finally the 486 microprocessor has features to facilitate high performance hardware designs.
-The 1X clock eases high frequency board level designs.
+Finally the Intel486 DX2 microprocessor has features to facilitate high performance hardware designs.
+The 1x bus clock eases high frequency board level designs.
+While the 2x clock doubler improves execution performance without increasing the board design complexity.
+This 2x clock doubler enhances all operations operating out of the cache and/or not blocked by external bus accesses.
 The burst bus feature enables fast cache fills.
 These features are described beginning in Section 6.